 While Burton’s narration returns for both the game-over and end-game FMVs – with the latter, oddly, showing him still sitting in the war room, in the same seat – we never get to play as the Journalist, or even see him in-game.
 (The “No-one would have believed” intro suggests that this character, like his novel and album counterparts, would go on to narrate his experiences again to some other audience years later, though if he’s been sitting in the war room this whole time they probably haven’t been quite as exciting.)
 Instead, the entire body of the story is told through the eyes of the British military, whose role in the previous iterations was liminal, ranging from glorious failure (Thunder Child) to pathetic failure (The Artilleryman).
 Needless to say, this focus excludes a tremendous amount of what was interesting about the novel and album.
 There’s no place in a vehicular shooter for Phil Lynott’s lunatic Parson Nathaniel and his indefatigable wife Beth; no room for the Journalist’s syrupy but affecting lament for his lost wife Carrie; nowhere, even, for David Essex’s insanely optimistic Artilleryman to go.
 It’s enough, actually, to make one wish for a slightly more narrative-heavy adaptation.
 A Telltale-style point-and-click adventure would certainly be a fun way to visualise the character-based interactions and tense Victorian setting, especially if it were able to secure the likenesses of the album’s original cast, but one can even imagine a stealth action game à la Metal Gear Solid, with the Journalist sneaking across the countryside, evading monstrous tripods.

 Throughout the game, a nameless, faceless military superior addresses us via subtitles (or telegram, depending on your level of metafictional cognisance).
 We are called Soldier.
-I sort of like to think that our boss is the commander from the opening sequence, and that we’re playing as the young fellow who says “Good morning, sir” while delivering him the news about the invasion, since that would mean that the only two characters who have speaking roles beside Burton subtly form a secret rapport that permeates the entire game.
-(I ship it – Commander Guy/Soldier Guy OTP.)
+I sort of like to think that our boss is the general from the opening sequence – voiced by Nigel Hawthorne, of all people – and that we’re playing as the young fellow who says “Good morning, sir” while delivering him the news about the invasion, since that would mean that the only two characters who have speaking roles beside Burton subtly form a secret rapport that permeates the entire game.
+(I ship it – General Guy/Soldier Guy OTP.)
 However, we never actually seem to move from one vehicle to another.
 Instead, we can use a shoulder button to conjure a 2D level map which allows us to take instant control of any currently manned human vehicle as we see fit, with the camera zooming through the air to settle on the one we’ve selected.
 The same effect occurs whenever our current vehicle is destroyed.
 The fact that we’re actually playing as either a succession of interchangeable Soldiers or one with an ability to commandeer minds is never acknowledged.
 No individual death matters – so long as one vehicle survives, we linger on, even if the game has become unwinnable.
 (Incidentally, Don Webb’s 1996 short story “To Mars and Providence” merges Wells’s Martians with the Great Race of Yith, creatures which appear in HP Lovecraft’s The Shadow Out of Time, and who happen to possess that exact ability.
 Wouldn’t it be interesting if the reason we’re able to leap from one human unit to another is that we’re playing as an alien pacifist who’s trying to take out their own side…?
 OK, that’s enough of that.)

 If you think this god-like overview and control over units sounds a tiny bit like a real-time strategy game, you may well be onto something.
 The PlayStation game was developed by Pixelogic and released in 1999; what I didn’t know as a child was that it was heavily derived from an RTS game developed by Rage Software and released the previous year.
 The design is completely different – they’re not versions of the same game, not by a long shot – but so much of what I considered the very essence of the PlayStation game was inherited; second-hand.
 All those weird and wonderful Martian designs, riffing so cleverly on Trim’s original artwork?
 Taken from the PC game.
 Those pulsing, irresistible techno remixes by Max Mondo and Mister Joyboy, so much more successful at updating the album than Wayne’s own efforts with The New Generation in 2012?
 From the PC game, which even had an extra track.
 Those FMV sequences, which seemed so gripping and cinematic to a child who’d grown up with the album?
 Ripped straight from the PC game, which had several more sequences to accompany its Martian campaign – it had a Martian campaign.